 Like Square, the US-based originator of this concept, payleven turns a smartphone or tablet into a card terminal, enabling small businesses and mobile service providers to accept card payments everywhere – without any fixed costs or complicated signup process.

-The cooperation started its pilot phase on the 3rd of December in selected O2 shops and O2 partner shops in Germany, and will be further expanded to all O2 shops and O2 partner shops after successful completion of the pilot.
-Businesses, who sign or renew their mobile phone contract, will receive a payleven dongle as well as a promotion code.
-With this code merchants can take the first 1,000 Euros of card payments free of charge.
+The cooperation started its pilot phase on the 3 December in selected O2 shops and O2 partner shops in Germany, and will be further expanded to all O2 shops and O2 partner shops after successful completion of the pilot.
+Businesses who sign or renew their mobile phone contract will receive a payleven ‘dongle’ as well as a promotion code.
+With this code merchants can take the first €1,000 of card payments free of charge.

-payleven’s conditions are transparent: No minimum revenue and no monthly charges, the fees are exclusively transaction-based at 2.75% of the transaction value.
+payleven’s conditions are transparent; There is no minimum revenue and no monthly charges, and the fees are exclusively transaction-based at 2.75% of the transaction value.
 Also, no amount is too little to take payments via payleven.
-Starting from 1 Euro upwards, card payments can be accepted. payleven is very suitable for small businesses, who want to try out card payment.
+Starting from €1 upwards, card payments can be accepted. payleven is very suitable for small businesses who want to try out card payments.

 payleven is headquartered in Berlin and was founded just this year.
 The startup is backed by Rocket Internet, Holzbrinck Ventures and New Enterprise Associates.